 Sanctions which may be imposed on violators of the alcohol and drug-related sections of the UH Student Conduct Code include disciplinary warning, probation, suspension, expulsion or rescission of grades or degree.
-The UH Student Conduct Code may be found in the UH Executive Policy, EP 7.208. available at https://www.hawaii.edu/policy/index.php? action=viewPolicy&policySection=ep&policyCha https://www.hawaii.edu/policy/index.php? action=viewPolicy&policySection=ep&policyCha https://www.hawaii.edu/policy/index.php? action=viewPolicyNumber=208&menuView=closed.
+The UH Student Conduct Code may be found in the UH Executive Policy, EP 7.208 (https://go.hawaii.edu/agD).